WFS map projection persistence

 WFS maps, however, do not have anything in the Admin Console and can only be projected on the fly.
 Is there a way to keep the reprojected value as the default?
 We don't expect our users to know about projections.

-#2 Updated by Daniel Eisenberg over 5 years ago
+#2 Updated by Daniel Eisenberg almost 6 years ago

 I was referring to this: